 What is a Cancer Care Ministry?

-A cancer care ministry is a "hope" ministry.
+A cancer care outreach ministry is a ministry of "hope."
 While it involves prayer, counsel, visits and assistance, it is centered on bringing God's hope to patients and their caregivers, family and friends.
 This requires an understanding of the impact of cancer, how people react to it and how God has called His people to respond.
 Above all, it requires us to have within ourselves an unfeigned hope that we can take to those in need.

 "Don't be afraid, for I am with you.
 Don't be discouraged, for I am your God.
 I will strengthen you and help you.
 I will hold you up with my victorious right hand" (Isaiah 41:10)